History of Nashville, Tennessee: Recent history (post-World War II)

 Nashville has had a consolidated city-county government (also known as a "metropolitan government") since 1963.
 Although a similar proposal had failed in 1958, Davidson County voters approved consolidation in a referendum on June 28, 1962.

 On April 16, 1998, an F3 tornado struck the downtown area at around 3:30 p.m., causing serious damage and blowing out hundreds of windows from skyscrapers, raining shattered glass on the streets and closing the business district for nearly four days.
 Over 300 homes were damaged, and three cranes at the then incomplete Adelphia Coliseum were toppled.
 Though only one person was killed, it was one of the most costly urban tornadoes on record in the U.S.

 The expansion of the National Hockey League brought the Nashville Predators to Nashville in 1998.
 They currently play at Bridgestone Arena, located in downtown Nashville.
 The franchise has performed exceptionally well in Nashville, valued at $270 million in 2016.

 Shortly after the NHL expansion in 1998, the Tennessee Oilers moved from Memphis to Nashville in 1999, beginning its inaugural season as the Tennessee Titans.

 In two years, Nashville witnessed the expansion of two professional sports organizations.
 These franchises tremendously invigorated the revitalization of the downtown area.

 In 2000, Nashville native Bill Frist rose to national political prominence when he became majority leader of the U.S. Senate.
 Frist was formerly a transplant surgeon at the Vanderbilt University Medical Center.

 In 2006, commuter rail service from Nashville to Lebanon opened to the public.
-Further plans to expand Music City Star were halted during the Great Recession of 2008–09; however, plans to expand commuter rail service are once again an objective for the city.
+Further plans to expand the Music City Star (now known as the WeGo Star) were halted during the Great Recession of 2008–09; however, plans to expand commuter rail service are once again an objective for the city.